MartinBM4/d3js-TypeScripts/modulo-visualizacion-mandatory/README.md

 - Scale pin radius based on affected number.
 - Spain got canary island that is a territory placed far away, we need to cropt that islands and paste them in a visible place in the map.
-  -Create buttons to show different data periods.
+- Create buttons to show different data periods.

-# Steps
+# First step:

 - We will take as starting example _00-render-map-hover_, let's copy the content from that folder and execute _npm install_.